jjk-star-bash/ROS2_Talk_Listen_LAIKA/README.md

-# Talk_pkg is a woreking skeleton package for simple string messages
+**Talk_pkg is a working skeleton package for simple string messages in ROS2**

-## features
+ Features:
-# - Publishes and subscribes to a topic "topic/"
+- Publishes and subscribes to a topic "topic/"
-# - Designed as part of the learning process for project LAIKA
+- Designed as part of the learning process for project LAIKA

-## Build, colcon
+Build, colcon
-## Version, Humble
+Version, Humble
-## Date, 7/8/25
+Date, 7/8/25

-## Maintainer: Joshua Kraus.
+Maintainer: Joshua Kraus

-## No warrenty use freely at your discretion
+No warrenty use freely at your discretion
-## OrcID: 0009-0006-3163-3312
+**OrcID: 0009-0006-3163-3312**